arnabsahawrk/arnabsahawrk/README.md

 ![Vercel](https://img.shields.io/badge/Vercel-black?style=flat-square&logo=Vercel)
 ![Markdown](https://img.shields.io/badge/Markdown-%2329A1E4?style=flat-square&logo=Markdown)

-I'm a Software Developer building and managing web applications that lead to the success of the overall product. **I'm open to work and employment opportunities**
+I'm a Software Engineer with a huge love for DSA, MERN Technologies, DBMS, API Development, and System Architecture.
+My focus is on building and managing web applications that drive the success of the overall product.
+I am highly result-oriented, constantly seeking to deliver impactful and efficient solutions through clean, maintainable code. **I'm open to work and employment opportunities**
 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.
 - 👯 I’m currently open for work and employment opportunities (remote and relocation)
 - 📫 I am just one mail away - [arnabsahawrk@gmail.com]